Jdloci05/Jdloci05/README.md

 ## Game Developer | VR Enthusiast | Crafting Worlds | Coding Adventures

-As a Multimedia Engineering student with a heart beating for game development, I've been blending art and algorithms to create immersive gaming experiences.
+As a Multimedia Engineering with a heart beating for game development, I've been blending art and algorithms to create immersive gaming experiences.
 My adventure through Unity, VR, and beyond has been a quest of endless learning and pushing the pixels beyond their limits.

 - 🌟 Crafting experiences in Jamundí, Valle del Cauca, Colombia.
 - 🎮 Dive into my gaming universe at https://portfolio-rho-opal-49.vercel.app/.